 If you're dreaming of tying the knot on our beautiful island of Jamaica, you might be wondering how to make it official.

-Do you need to have a legal wedding or can you just have a symbolic ceremony?
+Can you have a legal wedding in Jamaica or can you just have a symbolic ceremony?

 Well, don't worry, because we're here to help you figure it out.
 In this blog post, we'll explain the difference between a legal wedding and a symbolic wedding ceremony, and give you some tips on how to choose the best option for your destination wedding.